Togo national football team: Fake Togo Team

 On 7 September 2010, Togo allegedly played Bahrain in a friendly losing the match 3–0.
 However, on 14 September, the Togo FA claimed that a fake team had played against Bahrain.
-Togo's Sport Minister Christophe Tchao said to the Jeune Afrique magazine that nobody in Togo had "ever been informed of such a game".
+Togo's Sports Minister Christophe Tchao said to the Jeune Afrique magazine that nobody in Togo had "ever been informed of such a game".
 On 20 September 2010, it was revealed that former Togo manager Bana Tchanilé was the culprit and the Togo FA have given him a three-year ban in addition to the two-year ban he got in July 2010 for taking Togo players to play a tournament in Egypt.
 The match fixing has been linked to Wilson Raj Perumal and the Singaporean match-fixing syndicate allegedly run by Tan Seet Eng.

 2014 World Cup Qualification

-Togo began qualification for the 2014 World Cup on November 11, 2011, against Guinea-Bissau.
+Togo began qualification for the 2014 World Cup on 11 November 2011, against Guinea-Bissau.
 They drew in the first leg 1–1.
-On November 15, 2011, they won the return leg 1–0.
-On June 3, 2012, they played Libya in Lome and drew 1–1.
-Shortly after on June 10, they played Congo DR at Kinshasa and lost 2–0.
-They resumed on March 3, 2013, and played Cameroon in Yaounde and lost 2–1.
-They met again on June 9 in Lome and Togo won 2–0.
+On 15 November 2011, they won the return leg 1–0.
+On 3 June 2012, they played Libya in Lome and drew 1–1.
+Shortly after on 10 June they played Congo DR at Kinshasa and lost 2–0.
+They resumed on 3 March 2013, and played Cameroon in Yaounde and lost 2–1.
+They met again on 9 June in Lome and Togo won 2–0.
 In the end, Togo failed to qualify for the 2014 World Cup in Brazil.